Coral: Climate change impacts

 Increasing sea surface temperatures in tropical regions (~1 C-change) the last century have caused major coral bleaching, death, and therefore shrinking coral populations.
 Although coral are able to adapt and acclimate, it is uncertain if this evolutionary process will happen quickly enough to prevent major reduction of their numbers.
+Climate change causes more frequent and more severe storms that can destroy coral reefs.

 Annual growth bands in some corals, such as the deep sea bamboo corals (Isididae), may be among the first signs of the effects of ocean acidification on marine life.
 The growth rings allow geologists to construct year-by-year chronologies, a form of incremental dating, which underlie high-resolution records of past climatic and environmental changes using geochemical techniques.

 Certain species form communities called microatolls, which are colonies whose top is dead and mostly above the water line, but whose perimeter is mostly submerged and alive.
 Average tide level limits their height.
-By analyzing the various growth morphologies, microatolls offer a low resolution record of sea level change.
+By analyzing the various growth morphologies, microatolls offer a low-resolution record of sea level change.
 Fossilized microatolls can also be dated using radiocarbon dating.
 Such methods can help to reconstruct Holocene sea levels.

 Though coral have large sexually-reproducing populations, their evolution can be slowed by abundant asexual reproduction.
 Gene flow is variable among coral species.
 According to the biogeography of coral species, gene flow cannot be counted on as a dependable source of adaptation as they are very stationary organisms.
 Also, coral longevity might factor into their adaptivity.

 However, adaptation to climate change has been demonstrated in many cases, which is usually due to a shift in coral and zooxanthellae genotypes.
 These shifts in allele frequency have progressed toward more tolerant types of zooxanthellae.
 Scientists found that a certain scleractinian zooxanthella is becoming more common where sea temperature is high.
 Symbionts able to tolerate warmer water seem to photosynthesise more slowly, implying an evolutionary trade-off.

 In the Gulf of Mexico, where sea temperatures are rising, cold-sensitive staghorn and elkhorn coral have shifted in location.

 Not only have the symbionts and specific species been shown to shift, but there seems to be a certain growth rate favorable to selection.
 Slower-growing but more heat-tolerant corals have become more common.
 The changes in temperature and acclimation are complex.
 Some reefs in current shadows represent a refugium location that will help them adjust to the disparity in the environment even if eventually the temperatures may rise more quickly there than in other locations.
 This separation of populations by climatic barriers causes a realized niche to shrink greatly in comparison to the old fundamental niche.